mbykov/book-md2json/test/fixtures/markdown-test-eng.md

 A paragraph after image

+### lists

+New paragraph.
+This is a sample text.
+Some people believe that it does not contain any meaning, since it is not intended for reading and understanding at all.
+Therefore, quite reasonable doubts arise that this is generally a text.
+Therefore, **this is a sample of non-text**.

+-defis 1
+-defis 2
+-defis 3

+-defis 1
+-defis 2
+-defis 3

 ### Title 10-20-30 to be del

 Some stupid string to be deleted with the whole section